ppatierno/devday-kubernetes-openshift/02-replicasets/02-replicasets.md

     kubectl create -f vertx-http-app-rs.yml

-> for the following examples is interesting to show watch the pods in this way `watch -n 1 kubectl get pods --show-labels`
+> for the following examples is interesting to watch the pods in this way `watch -n 1 kubectl get pods --show-labels`

 Deleting one pod, a new one will be restarted.